 As the location that inspired The Shining, the Stanley Hotel is notorious for bizarre and unexplained paranormal activity.
 Each of its 140 rooms holds a secret, each of its walls tells a story.
 But is that unassuming hotel in Estes Park, Colorado really haunted by the ghosts of its past residents?

 Before we get to answering that question, let’s take a brief look at some of the latest pieces of ghostly evidence that have spilled out of the Stanley Hotel.
-These first two arrived in the form of alleged spirit photographs taken just this month.
+These first two arrived in the form of alleged spirit photographs taken in April 2016.

 Ghosts On A Staircase